 In late 2021, the Company announced that it was re-evaluating its outlook for the Plant Protein Group and launching a comprehensive review of the overall plant protein category.
 This decision was driven by a pronounced slowdown in growth rates in the category, particularly in the second half of the year, which fueled the Company's imperative to identify and thoroughly assess the causes, near and long-term trends, and overall implications.
-While the Company's analysis is ongoing, the results to date confirm that the extraordinary category growth rates previously predicted by many industry experts are unlikely to be achieved given current customer feedback, experience, buy rates and household penetration.
+While the Company's analysis is ongoing, the results to date confirm that the very high category growth rates previously predicted by many industry experts are unlikely to be achieved given current customer feedback, experience, buy rates and household penetration.
 Based on this new information, the Company believes that the category will continue to grow at more modest, but still attractive rates.
-Current estimates suggest that the category will grow at an average annual rate of 10% to 15%, making it a \$6 to \$10 billion market by 2030.
-Accordingly, the Company is pivoting its strategy and investment thesis for the Plant Protein Group and is setting a new a goal to deliver neutral or better Adjusted EBITDA within the next 18 months.
-Work is ongoing to build out the strategy to support this pivot, as the Company recalibrates the investment to align with the market opportunity
+Current estimates suggest that the category will grow at an average annual rate of 10% to 15%, making it a \$6 billion to \$10 billion market by 2030.
+Accordingly, the Company has pivoted its strategy and investment thesis for the Plant Protein Group and has set a new goal to deliver neutral or better Adjusted EBITDA in the latter half of 2023.
+Work is ongoing to implement this strategy.